-This little slice of cyberspace is for the explorers, the dreamers and the (mostly) doers who seem to have their lives together on the outside, but have a zest for life that extends beyond the comforts of home – and occasionally indoor plumbing.
-My travel tales are a little quirky, a little awkward, and a little bit wayward.
+The Wayward Walrus is for everyone who was told to stop their daydreaming but kept daydreaming anyway, My travel tales a little quirky, a little awkward and a little bit wayward.
+This little slice of cyberspace is for the explorers, the dreamers and (mostly) doers who seem to have their lives together on the outside, but have a zest for life that extends beyond the comforts of home – and occasionally indoor plumbing.

 The Wayward Walrus was birthed through a